hackclub/hackclub/workshops/cli_app_with_nodejs/README.md

 For this lovely feature, we'll add another argument: `--search` or `-s` in short.
 For this we'll summon our _Yargs_ module again 🏴‍☠️ !

-Now let's update our javascript file again with the following code:
+Now let's update our JavaScript file again with the following code:

 ```javascript